Kansas City, Kansas: Sporting Kansas City

-The Major League Soccer franchise Sporting Kansas City (which was originally known as the Kansas City Wiz for its inaugural year in 1996 and the Kansas City Wizards from 1997 to 2010) currently plays its home games at Children's Mercy Park in the Village West district.
+The Major League Soccer franchise Sporting Kansas City (which was originally known as the Kansas City Wiz for its inaugural year in 1996 and the Kansas City Wizards from 1997 to 2010) currently plays its home games at Sporting Park in the Village West district.
 The team originally planned to move to Trails Stadium, a planned stadium facility in Kansas City, Missouri, in 2011, but the project was scuttled in 2009.
 The developer of the planned venue moved the project to the Village West area, near Legends Field, and received the needed approvals in January 2010.

 Kansas City Current

 The Kansas City Current replaced the now defunct National Women's Soccer League team FC Kansas City, which ceased operations in 2017.
 The Current played its inaugural season at Legends Field before moving for the 2022 season to Children's Mercy Park.
 The team's ownership committed to building a soccer specific stadium across the state line in Kansas City, Missouri, on the Berkley Riverfront Park, which broke ground on October 6, 2022, with a goal to open by March 2024.